CloudLabsAI-Azure/Fabric-Mirroring/instructions/labs/Lab-01.md

      ![](../media/Lab-01/sql-1-1.png)

 ### Task 03: Initiate, Monitor, and Secure Microsoft Fabric Mirroring for Azure SQL Databases

+In this task, you will start the mirroring process for Azure SQL databases, monitor the replication status to ensure synchronization, and apply security measures to protect data during the mirroring process within Microsoft Fabric.

 1. Creating your mirrored database.